aichakorovaev-oss/aichakorovaev-oss/README.md

 # Hi you !
 How are you ?
-Here we want to make the Internet more exciting and make sure AI has a positive impact.
+Here we want to make the Internet more exciting and make sure Artificial Intelligence has a positive impact.

 **AI is integrated in apps to be much more than a chatbot assistant.**